 ABM is a robust and proactive marketing strategy where strategic customers and prospects are marketed to directly, as ‘Markets of One’ (as compared to the typical ‘One-to-Many’ approach).
-Within this approach, high-value customers and prospects are identified, key stakeholders in the customer and prospect companies are targeted, and personalized marketing strategies are crafted and deployed through the various corporate channels to appeal to specific target personas and needs.
+Within this approach: high-value customers and prospects identified; critical stakeholders in the customer and prospect companies targeted, and personalized marketing strategies are crafted and deployed through the various corporate channels to appeal to specific target personas and needs.

 ABM Market Research